USRC Gallatin (1807)

 USS Gallatin was a post-Revolutionary War sailing vessel that the U.S. Department of the Treasury purchased at Norfolk, Virginia, for the United States Revenue-Marine in December 1807.
 An explosion on board destroyed her in 1813.

 Service history

 On 5 December 1807, in Norfolk, Daniel McNeil paid USD9,432.93 for Gallatin.
-He was her first master and he sailed her to Charleston, South Caroline to assume revenue cutter services.
+He was her first master and he sailed her to Charleston, South Carolina to assume revenue cutter services.
 His master's commission for the State of South Carolina bears the same date.
 In February 1808, Gallatin arrested the schooner Kitty for violating the Act Prohibiting Importation of Slaves of March 1807.
 She had 32 slaves on board and the seizure gave rise to a court case.
 The court voided the seizure on the grounds that the law was passed after Kitty had left the United States and her captain could not have known of its passage.